vortahq/rich-error/Readme.md

 - provides an easy to use API
 - follows go1.13 errors conventions

+## Installation

+As we're publishing this module in our private repo, you'll need to do following steps before running `go get`:

+1. Add repo address to GOPRIVATE evn, to prevent go from using the proxy server:

+    ```bash
+    go env -w GOPRIVATE=gitlab.com/orderhq/rich-error
+    ```

+    This is a shortcut for `GONOPROXY` and `GONOSUMDB`.

+2. Add your Gitlab credentials to allow git to access to your gitlab account using http API

+    After creating a new `Personal Access Token` with `write_repository` permission from "Profile" -> "Access Tokens", create a `~/.netrc` file with the following content

+    ```
+    machine gitlab.com
+    login oauth2
+    password <your access token>

+    ```

+    `~/.netrc` is the file that `curl` uses for authentication purposes.
+As `git` uses `curl` internally this will allow git to access to your repository by git-over-http

 ## Public API

 For more information about public API checkout [contract.go](./contract.go)